DPLYR-dev/basic-crm/README.md

 You can config this project with the `config.json` file

-To add a new text add an object with the `texts` array to replace speciefic areas of the text with the lead's info ro with your info use our tag mergers
+To add a new text add an object with the `texts` array to replace speciefic areas of the text with the lead's info or with your info use our tag mergers

 ```javascript
 ${lead.name}